IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 virtual machive via the `--machine-type` option.
 Lastly, it is important to set the `--scopes` option correctly in order to empower the container to work with BigQuery, Compute Engine, and Cloud Storage.

+At this point, we have handly commands for invoking both the training and application steps of the predictive model.
+It is time to schedule them.

 # Scheduling the service